-FREEMAN: ...I am not - have had no discussions - and this is true everywhere, in the world, pretty much - I have had no involvement with the decision-making regarding whether that person wanted to be a donor, whatever's lead up to all of that person actually becoming the, donor and so on and so forth.
+FREEMAN: ...I am not - have had no discussions - and this is true everywhere, in the world, pretty much - I have had no involvement with the decision-making regarding whether that person wanted to be a donor, whatever's led up to all of that person actually becoming the donor, and so on and so forth.

 Now in other scenarios, I've talked to families about being organ donors, but then I'm not the one involved doing the surgery on either end in those situations.
 And again, in the transplant world, there is a very powerful effort to keep the surgical procedure separated from the donation decision-making.

 GROSS: And what's the reason for that?
 So it doesn't seem like you're pressuring somebody because you want the organ to transplant into somebody else?

 FREEMAN: So - well, I don't think any transplant surgeon would really do that.
 But we don't want to have that ever be a concern of anyone's.

 GROSS: Because it might look, for instance, like what we in journalism would call a conflict of interest.

 FREEMAN: Yes.
 Yes, that's right.
 That's right.
 So - and I've also talked to the families of recipients numerous times.
 There are - as I tell my local reporters all the time, every time we do a transplant, it is probably one of the most profound human interest stories you could ever imagine, because every one of them has amazing aspects to it.
 And when you get into the discussion about living donors, as well, it's even more profound.
 So - and it's emotional, you know?
 It's emotional when we succeed, and it's emotional when we fail on both sides.
 And we don't always succeed.

 GROSS: So let me ask you: You know, a lot of people who are organ donors, what they've done is they've checked the box on their license and it looks like, you know, done.